A member of the Myrtle family (Myrtaceae), the Eugenia genus contains over 1000 species

 A large shrub or small tree.

-8-20' high and 6-15' wide.
+8-20' high and as wide.

 Spring and fall for two crops.
 It may flower and fruit all year in tropical climates with

 Years before fruiting:

 Months for fruit to ripen: Three weeks after flowering.

 Individual fruits ripen at different times and must be harvested once or twice a day.
 The fruit

 must not be picked until they fall off the stem easily or they will be resinous and bitter.